u101022119/NTHU10220PHYS290000/projects/LAG/readme.md

  2. Zen mode.

-  Zen mode, you can click on any box without penalty.
+  Zen mode, you can click on any box without penalty and time limitation.

 lancerW